Cha Eun-woo’s Biggest Crisis: $13.8M Tax Scandal Explained

 At the center of the tax evasion allegations is a suspected “paper company.”
 This shell entity was reportedly registered under his mother’s name.
 In South Korea, these structures are sometimes used to hide personal income in corporate accounts, which enjoy much lower tax rates.

 But the public isn’t taking it lightly.
-Investigators are looking into whether this setup was used to unfairly slash Cha’s tax bill during his 2025 audit.
+Investigators are looking into whether this arrangement was set up specifically to illegally lower Cha’s tax bill during his 2025 audit.
 In the K-ent world, “paper companies” are a major red flag often linked to financial misconduct and a lack of transparency.

 An Apology from the Military